Coronations in Europe: Sweden

 Following this, the Archbishop anointed the king on his forehead, breast, temples and wrists, saying: The Almighty everlasting God pour out His Holy Spirit into your soul and mind, plans and undertakings, by whose gift may you so rule land and kingdom as to redound to the honour and glory of God, maintain justice and equity and be for the good of the land and people.
 The king then rose and resumed his seat on his throne, where the Archbishop and the Minister of Justice crowned him conjointly, the Archbishop praying a prepared prayer that the king's reign might be good and prosperous.
 The king was then invested with the Sceptre by Archbishop and the Minister for Foreign Affairs, while the Orb was given him by Count Hamilton, the Archbishop reading set prayers for both of these events.
 A Key was then delivered to the king by the Major-General of Nordin, as the Archbishop said the following prayer:God the Almighty who of His divine providence hath raised you to this royal dignity, grant you to unlock treasures of wisdom and truth for your people, to lock out error, vices and sloth from your kingdom and to provide for the industrious prosperity and increase, relief and comfort for the suffering and afflicted.

 The unsheathed coronation sword was then placed in the king's hand as the Archbishop said a prayer that the king might use his power well and justly.
 The Archbishop returned to the altar.
-With the king seated on his throne, crowned and bearing the Sceptre in his right hand and the Orb in his left, the State Herald standing behind the throne now cried out:Now has (name) been crowned king over the lands of Swedes, the Goths and the Wends.
+With the king seated on his throne, crowned and bearing the Sceptre in his right hand and the Orb in his left, the State Herald standing behind the throne now cried out:Now has (name) been crowned king over the lands of Swedes, the Goths, and the Wends.
 He and no other.
-A hymn was then sung, following which the Archbishop said a prayer and gave the king is his blessing.
+A hymn was then sung, following which the Archbishop said a prayer and gave the king his blessing.

 As a second anthem was sung, the queen now left her seat in the choir and proceeded to her throne on the dais before the altar.
 She knelt, was invested in her Royal Mantle, anointed by the Archbishop on her forehead and wrists, and crowned by the Archbishop.
 Taking her seat on her throne, she was next invested with her Sceptre and Orb, the Archbishop using the forms used for the king, but appropriately adapted for the queen.
-Then the State Herald, standing behind her throne, proclaimed her queen and the choir sung "Prosperity to the Queen", followed by the singing of a hymn.
+Then the State Herald, standing behind her throne, proclaimed her queen, and the choir sang "Prosperity to the Queen", followed by the singing of a hymn.
 The Archbishop next said a prayer similar to the one he said for the king and gave the queen his blessing.

 Homage was now done, following which the procession left the cathedral during the singing of the hymn, "Now thank we all our God".